EfthimiosVlahos/TLC-Data-Science-Engineering-Project/README.md

 # Analyzing NYC TLC Data for Data-Driven Decision Making
-The goal of this project is to perform data analytics on TLC (NYC Taxi Limousine Commission) data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio
+The goal of this project is to perform data analytics on TLC (NYC Taxi Limousine Commission) data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
 # Table of contents

 - [00.
 Abstract](#abstract-main)